MicrosoftDocs/Viva/Viva/glint/introduction-viva-glint.md

 - review data driven feedback to study employee success drivers.
 - translate insights into action and track feedback progress.

-## Connect and Learn with Microsoft Viva Glint
+## Connect and learn with Microsoft Viva Glint

 Viva Glint offers a world of resources for admins, managers, and their teams: